Wattleseed

 Wattleseeds are the edible seeds from any of 120 species of Australian Acacia that were traditionally used as food by Aboriginal Australians, and eaten either green (and cooked) or dried (and milled to a flour) to make a type of bush bread.
 Acacia murrayana and A. victoriae have been studied as candidates for commercial production.

 Acacia seed flour has recently gained popularity in Australia due to its high nutritional content, hardiness, and low toxicity.
 Due to its low glycemic index, it is suitable for incorporation into diabetic foods.
 It is used due to its chocolate, coffee, hazelnut flavour profile.
-It is added to ice cream, granola, chocolate, bread, and used by chefs to enhance sauces and dairy desserts.
+It is added to ice cream, granola, bread, chocolate, coffee, and used by chefs to enhance sauces and dairy desserts.

 History

 Wattleseeds were a relatively recent addition to Aboriginal Australian diets with specialized seed grinders first dated to 1000 years ago.
 Many species require pre-treatment of seeds through parching at high temperatures, soaking, or cracking using seed grinders.
 Following the colonization of Australia, consumption of wattleseed decreased but was not eliminated.
 As early as 1814, Australian Acacia species were recognized for their tannin content and developed into plantation crops across the British Empire.
 Several species, including Acacia colei and A. mearnsii, have been maintained for their wattleseed in Niger and South Africa respectively.